RehabEngGroup/MBSbenchmarksInOpenSim/help/benchmarks/A02_N_FourBarMechanism.rst

 Benchmark Objective
 -------------------
-The **A02** MBS benchmark problem is a common example of a mechanism which undergoes singular configuration [GDLC06]_.
+The **A02** MBS benchmark problem is a common example of a mechanism which undergoes singular configuration.

 Benchmark Description
 ---------------------
 The N-four-bar mechanism is a common example of a mechanism which undergoes singular configuration.
 The system has N four-bar windows composed of 2N+1 links.
-It is an extension of the two four-bar mechanism proposed in [BA94]_.
+It is an extension of the two four-bar mechanism proposed in :cite:`1994:bayo`.
 When the mechanism reaches the horizontal position, the number of the degrees of freedom instantaneously increase from 1 to N+1.
 Gravity acts on the negative y direction.